Table of Contents

 j.
 Irregular and flat topography

-On a steep slope, water drains out quickly but on the flat ground having depressions, the drainage of water is poor and water fills the depressions, which subsequently raises the water table.
+On a steep slope, water drains out quickly but on flat ground having depressions, the drainage of water is poor and water fills the depressions, which subsequently raises the water table.

 k.
 Construction of reservoirs